 Pressure Drop is making some of the best beer in London right now, with Pale Fire being one of the finest pale ales being brewed in the UK, and what better place to try it than at the source.
-The brewery opens every Saturday afternoon, so get it as fresh as you can: on a picnic bench in the sun outside the front of the brewery.
+The brewery opens every Saturday afternoon, so get it as fresh as you can: on a picnic bench in the sun outside the front of the brewery, complete with street food.
 It's definitely worth the (short) walk from Tottenham Hale Tube.

 Canonbury Road, N1 2DG